The-Politico/politico-botshot/README.md

 ![POLITICO](https://rawgithub.com/The-Politico/src/master/images/logo/badge.png)

-# politico-hotshot
+# politico-botshot

-Takes screenshots of DOM elements.
-Lifted entirely from [innoq/hotshot](https://github.com/innoq/hotshot) with very small changes.
+Takes screenshots of DOM elements on your pages.
+Lifted almost entirely from [innoq/hotshot](https://github.com/innoq/hotshot) with very small changes to the script and a new frontend.

 Check out their [blog post](https://www.innoq.com/en/blog/screenshot-dom-elements-puppeteer/) for more info.